Higher-form entanglement asymmetry. Part I. The limits of symmetry breaking: An entropic Coleman--Mermin--Wagner theorem

 \subsection{Non-Abelian asymmetry}

-We will end this section by calculating the entanglement asymmetry in non-linearly realised non-Abelian $0$-form symmetries.
+We will end this section by calculating the entanglement asymmetry in nonlinearly realised non-Abelian $0$-form symmetries.
 The methods employed here are very similar to the Abelian case, so we will be brief.